farrukhsultonov/Flash-Card-Project-1/README.md

 ## Description

 Flash card matching game is based around programming language logos.
 Player has to match 6 pair of card to win the game.

+## Click [here](https://farrukhsultonov.github.io/Flash-Card-Project-1/) to play the game.

 ## Screenshots